SLATE REPAIR

 The extraordinary durability and longevity of slate and slate roofs is surprising to many, and may be difficult to comprehend.
 I have seen 350-year-old slate gravestones that look like they were carved a week ago, the chisel marks seemingly still fresh from the workshop.
 Some roofs in Europe are 500 years old and going strong.
 Thus, slate is often capable of outliving multiple generations of flashing.

 Together with slate’s hardness and durability comes brittleness.
 This means that longevity is not automatic but assumes regular maintenance and repair, on the level of some attention often needed every 5-10 years.
 Without adequate room to expand, contract, and flex—to move and heave—slates crack and sometimes break.
 If a nail or slate hook is riding too high, it forces up the overlying slates—which, if unable to bend and make contact with the surrounding slates while the roof is shedding snow, will break.
-If slates are glued together with tar or silicone, they often ride up and break.
-The same is true of improperly installed flashing strips.
-Impact zones in valleys, as well as lips of eves, are areas that require strong slates properly hung, as well as more frequent repairs.
+If slates are glued together with tar or silicone, they often break and leak, and missing bib flashings cause leaks as well.
+Eve edges and impact zones in valleys are areas that require strong slates properly hung, as well as more frequent repairs.

-Some slates do weather out over time, and different varieties weather at different rates.
-Many roofs in the Connecticut River corridor are made with so-called ‘fading green’ slates, some of which—depending on iron content—may flake, delaminate, and weaken to an extent that they need to be replaced after only about a hundred years of life.
+Some lower quality slates, as well as scattered slates on higher-quality roofs, do absorb water, freeze, and soften over time.
+Many roofs in the Connecticut River corridor are made with VT Grey-Green slates (also known as Sea-Green and Semi-Weathering Green), some of which—depending on iron content—may flake, delaminate, and weaken to an extent that they need to be replaced after about a hundred years of life.
+At the same time, in the aggregate VT Grey-Green slates are among the most durable in the world, according to slate roof expert Joseph Jenkins and others.

 How are slate roofs best repaired?

 Stainless steel slate hooks allow for local replacements at or above the level of the roof as a whole, something that is not true of any other slate repair system so far as I know.
-A slate hung by a stainless hook at the downslope edge stands as fair a chance of never leaking and never needing further attention as any other slate on the building.
-Yet, the beautiful simplicity and power of the stainless slate hook has only recently been adopted, and much of the work I do consists in rectifying several generations of bad repairs.
-Each hook costs fifty cents, and is well worth it.
+Although widely practiced, the nail-and-bib method of doing a local repair often fails when the bib flashing slides down, revealing the nail head to the weather and creating a small leak.
+By contrast, a slate hung by a stainless hook at the downslope edge stands as fair a chance of never leaking and never needing further attention as any other slate on the building.
+Despite its power, the stainless slate hook has only recently been adopted, and much of the work I do consists in rectifying several generations of bad repairs.

 How do you get access to the roof?
 Is it safe?